asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `postLogoutRedirectURI`

-**Description:** This is the URI to which the user will be returned upon successfully signing out from the OpenID Provider.
+**Description:** This is the URI to which the user will be returned to upon successfully signing out from the OpenID Provider.
 If not configured, the callbackURL will be used instead.

 **Sample:**